Marine Elastin Gummies: Where Formulation Meets Reality

 The Most Underrated Metric: Water Activity (Not Just Moisture %)

-One of the least-discussed realities in gummies is that moisture percentage doesn’t tell the full shelf-life story.
-What often predicts stability more reliably is water activity (aw)-how available that water is to move through the system and trigger physical changes.
+One of the least talked-about realities in gummies is that moisture percentage doesn't tell the full shelf-life story.
+What predicts stability more reliably is water activity (aw)—how available that water is to move and cause physical changes.

 Marine elastin ingredients can disrupt the water balance by binding water, pulling moisture from surrounding components, or changing how water is held inside the gel network.
 That's why two gummies can share the same moisture % and still age completely differently.

-If marine elastin is part of the formula, a smart QC plan treats aw like a core specification-not an optional data point.
+If marine elastin is part of the formula, a smart QC plan treats aw as a core specification—not an optional data point.

 Gel System Choice: Compatibility Comes Before Preference